 In total, 4,212 quarter-observations were collected from 1,536 quarters belonging to 384 cows were enrolled for at least 1 visit.
-Of these, 880 quarter-observations were excluded from further analyses: 34 did not meet definition of either having an IMI or being healthy; 88 were from non-functional mammary glands; 224 were excluded due to a sampling error; and 534 were excluded because ≥ 1 of the 2 duplicate quarter milk samples was contaminated.
+Of these, 880 quarter-observations were excluded from further analyses: 34 did not meet definition of either having an IMI or being culture-negative; 88 were from non-functional mammary glands; 224 were excluded due to a sampling error; and 534 were excluded because ≥ 1 of the 2 duplicate quarter milk samples was contaminated.
 The final data set consisted of 3,332 quarter-observations (from 1,456 quarters of 382 cows) where the IMI status of the quarter could be determined.
-There were 2,290 quarter-observations from healthy quarters.
+There were 2,290 quarter-observations from culture-negative quarters.
 The mean (median; range) number of cows included per herd was 38.2 (38; 35-41), quarters per cow was 3.8 (4; 1-4) and observations per quarter was 2.3 (2; 1-4).

 There were 1,042 quarter-observations from quarters with an IMI at time of sampling: 953 with an IMI due to a single pathogen (28.6% of all quarter-observations), and 89 with a mixed infection (2.7% of all quarter-observations).
 The quarter-level prevalence of pathogens (or grouping of similar pathogens) causing intramammary infections by farm is presented in Table 5.1.
-Overall, the majority of IMI were caused by all NASM species combined (median prevalence of 20%).
+Overall, the majority of IMI were caused by all non-aureus staphylococci and mammaliicocci (NASM) species combined (median prevalence of 20%).
 At the species level, Staph. chromogenes was the leading cause of IMI (14.6%), followed by Strep. uberis (3.4%), Staph. aureus (3.2%), and Staph. haemolyticus (1.3%).

 5.3 Discussion

-Staphylococcus were the dominant organisms causing IMI in this population of farms, with the largest proportion of IMI caused by non-aureus staphylococci and mammaliicocci (NASM).
-The median NASM prevalence in the current study is similar to previous studies reporting a quarter-level prevalence of 26% in Canada (Condas et al., 2017) and 21% in Belgium (Valckenier et al., 2020), although higher than 1 US study (11%, Rowe et al., 2019) and lower than another Belgian study (33%; Wuytack et al., 2020).
+Staphylococcus were the dominant organisms causing IMI in this population of farms, with the largest proportion of IMI caused by NASM.
+The median NASM prevalence in the current study is similar to previous studies reporting a quarter-level prevalence of 26% in Canada (Condas et al., 2017) and 21% in Belgium (Valckenier et al., 2020), although higher than one US study (11%, Rowe et al., 2019) and lower than another Belgian study (33%; Wuytack et al., 2020).
 Staph. chromogenes was the most frequently identified species, consistent with other studies from both conventional (De Visscher et al., 2016; Condas et al., 2017; Rowe et al., 2019; Wuytack et al., 2020) and organic (Peña-Mosca et al., 2023) herds in various countries.
 In agreement with Peña-Mosca et al. (2023), the second most frequently isolated Staph. species was Staph. aureus.
 However, the quarter-level prevalence observed in the current study was much lower than the 13.6% reported for the second post-partum sampling of the 5 organic farms in Peña-Mosca et al. (2023).
 A similar distribution pattern of NASM was observed in both the current study and Peña-Mosca et al. (2023), where a diverse number of species were identified but the prevalence of non-chromogenes IMI was low.
 Staph. haemolyticus was found at almost twice the quarter-level prevalence in the current study when compared to Peña-Mosca et al. (2023) (1.3% vs. 0.7%, respectively).
 While Peña-Mosca et al. (2023) found Strep. dysgalactiae to be the dominant streptococcal species vs. Strep. uberis (quarter-level prevalence of 4.2% and 0.5% respectively for their second post-partum samples), the relative distribution of these 2 species was reversed in the current study (0.4% for Strep. dysgalactiae and 3.4% for Strep. uberis).